 It can become very difficult to address this if you are too close.
 Other renters might notice special treatment.
 Legally, they are able to file for a lawsuit because they might feel as if they are being treated unfairly.

-It’s important to have good quality tenants that fit your building.
-It can also be challenging not to immediately fill a vacancy without screening potential renters, as having an empty unit can be costly.
+It’s important to have good quality tenants that fit your real estate building.
+It can also be challenging not to immediately fill a vacancy without screening potential renters, as having an empty unit for any length of time can be costly and disruptive to your cash flow.

+One of the biggest mistakes you can make is to screen your tenants inadequately.
 Be patient and screen your tenants properly.
 It’s important to know who each tenant is and their rental history.
-You want tenants who will treat the unit with respect, so that your maintenance is limited.
+You want tenants who will treat the unit with respect so that your maintenance is limited.

-Rushing to fill your unit might mean that you end up with a bad tenant and, worst-case scenario, evict them.
-This can be avoided from the start by screening your tenants properly.
+Rushing to fill your real estate unit might mean that you end up with a bad tenant and, worst-case scenario, end up having to evict them.
+This mistake can be avoided from the start by screening your tenants properly.
 The eviction process can be awful and costly.

-It’s important to screen your tenants effectively, while treating them with respect.
+It’s important to screen your tenants effectively while treating them with respect.
 Avoid asking discriminatory questions during the screening process.
-These questions go against the Fair Housing Act.
+These questions go against the Fair Housing Act, which can end up being a costly mistake for you in the long run.

 It’s illegal to reject an application based on race, national origin, color, sex, handicap, marital or family status.
 Refusing a tenant based on these guidelines may have you facing complications with the law.
 As a landlord, it’s important to learn the Fair Housing Act.

-The skill of setting rules and guidelines is a priority for first-time rental property owners to develop.
-We recommend stating these rules in the lease so that you will have it in writing.
+Not setting proper rules and regulations for your tenants can be a serious mistake when you are managing your rental.
+The skill of setting rules and guidelines is a priority for first-time real estate rental property owners to develop.
+We recommend stating these rules in the lease so that you will have them in writing.
 This way you won’t forget about any of them as you are going through the lease with your new renter.

 Here are some questions to ask yourself when you’re making the rules:

-You might be totally capable of doing the maintenance in your units.
-However, one little slip can cost you a lot of money.
+When you are thinking about buying rental property, you might considering that you are totally capable of doing the maintenance in your units by yourself.
+However, this can quickly become a mistake as one little slip can cost you a lot of money.
+Common mistakes can occur when managing your own real estate property maintenance.

 The same goes for allowing your tenants to do their own repairs.
 If they do a poor job, or something goes wrong, the liability is on you.
 As a landlord, you will be paying for their mistake.